luigiassenza/luigiassenza.github.io/_posts/2024-06-03-what-is-machine-learning.markdown

 So it needs to transform an input into an output.
 This is done through a mathematical function: a mathematical function is nothing but something (a technology if you like) that takes an input and gives back an output.

 So the role of machine learning is to produce that mathematical function.
-A mathematical function is a combination of its parameters (high parateres in the language of machine learning).
+A mathematical function is a combination of its parameters (also called model parameters).

 We then need to determine what function to use.
 Essentially its shape.
 A "shape" of a function is defined by its parameters and how these parameters are combined together.